Net-zero pathways for SMEs

 Take the opportunity to think and act ‘beyond the norm’.
 As a more circular, more environmentally conscious economy emerges, so too will quite radically different ways of living and being.
 The rapid rise in home-working recently, prompted by the Covid pandemic, is just one example of a socio-economic trend blurring divisions between social and business constructs.

 UKRI have shown that collaborating with research institutions via Innovate UK funding and other collaborative partnerships help SME’s take the necessary action towards net-zero.
-Look out for opportunities and events hosted by the University of Derby research centres:
+Look out for opportunities and events hosted by the University of Derby research centres and clusters:

 Further resources: